Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 Do NOT mix up your wood chip tray and your water pan.

-Some models will have a designated space for the water, but if there isn’t one, you can also choose to use an aluminum pie pan and place it on the bottom shelf of the smoker below where your food will cook to create the same effect.
+Some models will have a designated space for the water, but if there isn’t one, you can also choose to use a disposable aluminum foil pan and place it on the bottom shelf of the smoker below where your food will cook to create the same effect.
+In fact, we prefer using a disposable pan to make clean up easier.

 Preheat the Smoker